-Trump Threw Trans Soldiers Under the Bus Just to Distract From GOP Healthcare Grift
+Trump Threw Trans Soldiers Under The Bus Just To Distract From GOP Health Care Grift

 Let’s break down why that reasoning is intellectually dishonest:

-Trans military people’s medical costs are around 2-8 millions dollars a year, and that is a minuscule fraction of our insanely inflated military budget.
+Trans servicepeople’s medical costs are around two to eight million dollars a year, and that is a minuscule fraction of our insanely inflated military budget.

 The US military reportedly wasted $28 million dollars recently on forest camouflage for Afghan troops - who are fighting an urban war in a country that’s only 2.1 percent forest.
 But to be fair, the forest camouflage is pretty tight when you’re trying to fight Ocelot in Snake Eater so that could be one reason.